-You’ll only get cholesterol in your diet from animal-based foods.
+You'll only get cholesterol in your diet from animal-based foods.
 Coconut is naturally free of cholesterol, whether you have raw coconut meat, coconut milk, coconut water or coconut oil.
-The controversy behind coconut and its link to cholesterol, however, lies in its saturated fat content.
+The controversy behind the link of coconut and cholesterol, however, lies in its saturated fat content.
 Unlike most other plant foods, coconut is very high in saturated fat, which, in turn, could have an effect on your blood cholesterol levels.

 Health Concerns of Saturated Fat

 Diets high in saturated fat are linked with a higher risk of heart disease.
 Saturated fat is known to increase low-density lipoprotein -- the "bad" cholesterol.
-When LDL builds up in your blood, it sticks to the inside of arteries, causing them to become hard rather than pliable.
+When LDL builds up in your blood, it sticks to the inside of arteries, causing them to become hard rather than pliable warns the American Heart Association.
 Your heart works harder to keep blood moving, adding unnecessary wear and tear on your heart muscle.

 Saturated Fat in Coconuts

-The majority of the fat in any coconut product is saturated.
-If you have 1/2 cup of raw, shredded coconut meat, you’ll get nearly 12 grams of saturated fat.
+The majority of coconut fat content is saturated fat.
+If you have 1/2 cup of raw, shredded coconut meat, you'll get nearly 12 grams of saturated fat, according to the USDA National Nutrient Database.
 Even a small 1-tablespoon serving of coconut oil has around 12 grams.
-That’s more than half of your saturated fat allowance for the day, based on 2,000 calories.
-You’ll get more than double that amount from 1/2 cup of coconut milk, making you go overboard on your saturated fat limit.
+That's more than half of your saturated fat allowance for the day, based on 2,000 calories.
+You'll get more than double that amount from 1/2 cup of coconut milk, making you go overboard on your saturated fat limit.
 Coconut water is the lightest variety, giving you less than 0.5 gram per cup.

 While coconuts and coconut liquids are full of saturated fats, not all of it is bad for you.
 Much of the saturated fat content is lauric acid.
 This beneficial saturated fat can actually help boost your high-density lipoprotein, the "good" cholesterol that reduces your risk of heart disease.
 HDL cholesterol tends to bring LDL molecule levels down, by transporting them to your liver for deconstruction and removal.
 But the maximum amount of lauric acid from coconuts you can have before it stops being beneficial is unknown, the Harvard School of Public Health warns.
 Because too much saturated fat in general is harmful for heart health, don't go overboard on your servings of coconut products.